ssltg/snorra/README.md

 Changed:
 * Now you can mark completed snippets as "completed".
 You can have a better overview if a text is still completely translating or just a draft.
 Also you can exclude the "completed" snippets of being overwritten on an import. (e.g. if the Scenario was updated.)
+* Now you can translate duplicates by pressing the butto on the bottom of the translation panel.
+This will search all non completed translations for already completed translations with the exact same value and translate them also.
+This is very hand for button texts like "continue" or "inverstigate".